Thenlie/turtle/README.md

 To use this app first clone the repository to your local machine.
 To do this, navigate to the directory where you want the project to go and use the command `git clone git@github.com:Thenlie/mern-boiler.git`.

 Next you will need to install the projects npm dependencies.
-From the root directory of the project run the command `npm install` or `npm i`.
+Since all of the required packages are already listed as dependencies in the package.json file this is an easy task.
+From the root directory of the project simply run the command `npm install` or `npm i`.

 Once dependencies have been installed you are ready to run the app!
 This can be done with the command `npm run develop` from the root directory of the project.
-You will see a console log stating 'API server running on port 3001!'.
+You will see a console log stating '*API server running on port 3001!*'.
 This is the address for the backend express server.

 Shortly after the console log a browser tab should open at [http://localhost:3000](http://localhost:3000).
 This is the address for you development React app!
 From here it is up to you to make the application your own!